megatops/ets2-sdk-plugin/README.md

 ### Revision 5 (13th June 2015)

-- removed duplicated engine-enabled property which was a duplicate for electric-enabled property causing it not to work properly
+- removed duplicated engine\_enabled property which was a duplicate for electric\_enabled property causing it not to work properly

 ### Revision 4 (23th May 2015)